-It’s time for our quarterly creative blogger challenge.
-This one is lead by Susan of Momcrieff to create or update something with mod podge and fabric.
-It’s been a long time since I’ve decoupaged but I was very excited to use some of my pretty fabric stash for this challenge.
+It's been a long time since I've decoupaged but I was very excited to use some of my pretty fabric stash for this project.

-I chose to decorate these plastic bins left to me from my daughter when she finished college.
+The plastic bins (above) were left to me by my daughter after she finished college.
 They are great for storing so many of my craft supplies and other items in my office.

 The first thing I did was lay out the fabric in a pattern I liked for the drawers.
 This fabric comes from a beautiful charm pack, designed by Heather Bailey, called "Fresh Cut."
 Charm packs are so fun because they were created to work together.
 I've bought a few and have been finding fun ways to craft with them.
 You can find more ways to craft with charm packs here.